ThomasHoins/IntuneBootMediaBuilder/README.md

 - An AzureAD App Registration
   - Add the following API permissions:
     Microsoft Graph -> Application Permissions ->

-      -`DeviceManagementConfiguration.ReadWrite.All`
+      - `DeviceManagementConfiguration.ReadWrite.All`
-      -`DeviceManagementManagedDevices.ReadWrite.All`
+      - `DeviceManagementManagedDevices.ReadWrite.All`
-      -`DeviceManagementServiceConfig.ReadWrite.All`
+      - `DeviceManagementServiceConfig.ReadWrite.All`
     Grant admin consent for permissions

-      Copy the client ID and Tenant ID and Secret values, and paste to "Settings.ps1" under corresponding variables
+- Copy the client ID and Tenant ID and Secret values, and paste to "Settings.ps1" under corresponding variables

 During the USB media cration a autounattended.xml will be copied to the Installation media.
 You can use the "https://schneegans.de/windows/unattend-generator" to modify this.
 Make sure that the following entry is added to your script suring the "specialize" phase.
 Also make sure to modify the "<Order>1</Order>" entry to the appropriate number.